Chief Conductor and Artistic Director: Prague Radio Symphony Orchestra

 He was Artistic Director of the festival “Katowice Kultura Natura” from 2015 – 2018.
 During that time some of Europe’s finest orchestras, ensembles and soloists have been invited to the Festival, including the Mahler Chamber Orchestra, Budapest Festival Orchestra, Tonhalle Orchestra Zürich and Akademie für Alte Musik Berlin, Leif Ove Ansdnes, András Schiff, Bejun Mehta, Stefano Bollani, Artemis Quartett and Quatuor Ebène.

-He held the position of Artistic Director and Principal Conductor of the Munich Chamber Orchestra from 2006 – 2016.
+From 2006 – 2016 he held the position of Artistic Director and Principal Conductor of the Munich Chamber Orchestra.
 Their first collaborative CD, featuring works by Joseph Haydn and Isang Yun, was released to great critical acclaim in January 2008.
 The ECM Classics release of Tigran Mansurian’s “Requiem“, with RIAS Kammerchor received a nomination for a Grammy Award in 2018 and won the ICMA Award 2018 in the category “Contemporary Music”.

-Recent and future engagements include debuts with the Japan Philharmonic Orchestra, Oregon Symphony Orchestra, BBC Scottish Symphony Orchestra, Singapore Symphony Orchestra, Taipei Symphony Orchestra, Orquesta de Valencia, Orquesta Sinfónica de Castilla y León and Kyoto Symphony Orchestra.
-He regularly performs with distinguished soloists such as Lisa Batiashvili, Krystian Zimerman, Frank Peter Zimmermann, Gautier Capuçon, Alban Gerhardt, Leila Josefowicz, and Isabelle Faust.
+He regularly performs with distinguished soloists such as Lisa Batiashvili, Veronika Eberle, Krystian Zimerman, Frank Peter Zimmermann, Gautier Capuçon, Alban Gerhardt, Leila Josefowicz, and Isabelle Faust.

 Alongside his concerts and opera performances, Liebreich has established a reputation for producing innovative projects.
 In 2011 he became the first European Artistic Director of the Tongyeong International Music Festival in South Korea, one of the biggest and most important festivals in Asia.
 With the goal of encouraging intercultural encounters, he implemented the “east-west-residence-programme”, inviting guest artists like Heiner Goebbels, Unsuk Chin, Martin Grubinger, Toshio Hosokawa and Beat Furrer to South Korea.
 In October 2016 the Bavarian Ministry of Education, Culture, Science, and Art announced that Alexander Liebreich is the recipient of the Bavarian Culture Prize Special Award.